JAlcocerT/Linux/content/Debian/Ubuntu/linux_vpn_setup.md

 **Remember** to allow as admin in the tailscale network this machine as exit node as well.
 In review **route settings -> use as exit node**.

+### Other VPNs

+Tailscale is really easy to use.
+With time, you should get also familiar with Wireguard or OpenVPN.